ERCO and Long Harbour

 Human health was also at risk.
 Prior to 1978, ERCO sold some of its slag (a by-product of the phosphorus production process) locally as building material, to be used as flooring in basements.
 However, the slag contained uranium and thorium, which was found to emit radon gas, a carcinogen.
 It is especially poisonous when contained in enclosed spaces.
 ERCO had to pay for the removal of all the material.
 A provincial health study conducted by the province’s chief medical officer examined the effects of phosphorus on plant workers.
 It was estimated that 15 percent of workers on disability were suffering from a condition called fluoricosis, which causes muscle problems, joint pain, and stomach ailments.
 It was later concluded that there was no cause for concern over cancer rates in the Placentia Bay area, which were in line with the rest of the province.

 One of the chief reasons ERCO established a plant in Newfoundland was cheap power.
 The Newfoundland government had a long-term fixed-rate power contract with ERCO, which also meant the province would continue to absorb costs as the price of electricity rose.
-By 1980, this was too much for Newfoundland’s finance minister, who complained that electrical subsidies paid out to ERCO, as well as to the two pulp and paper companies, were too high, totalling $18 million annually.
+By 1980, this was too much for Newfoundland’s finance minister, who complained that electrical subsidies paid out to ERCO, as well as to the two pulp and paper companies, were too high, totaling $18 million annually.
 He stressed that ERCO should share costs more reasonably with the province, or pay more for its electricity.
 ERCO agreed, and in the fall of 1980, the power contract was renegotiated to 8 mills per kilowatt hour, with an annual increase to 32 mills by 1993.

 At its peak in 1981, the Long Harbour plant employed almost 500 people.
 In May 1986, ERCO laid off 80 permanent employees to cut operating expenses.
 These layoffs were attributed to a reduced international market and lower prices.
-Despite this, in 1987 ERCO announced that it intended to spend $34 million on a four-year modernisation and expansion of the Long Harbour plant.
+Despite this, in 1987 ERCO announced that it intended to spend $34 million on a four-year modernization and expansion of the Long Harbour plant.
 This would boost production by a third, increase the value of its exports from $55 to $73 million, and employ 240 people in construction for several years.
 It would also increase Canada’s presence on the international market, as phosphorus was the country’s largest chemical export at the time.

 Two years later, in early 1989, ERCO announced that it would close its Long Harbour operation.
 The company claimed it was no longer economically viable to operate the facility.
 A new method of manufacturing phosphoric acid and other phosphorus chemicals had been invented, which cost 20 to 30 percent less than the Long Harbour process.
 The United Steelworkers Union, representing 240 production workers at the plant, was not satisfied with the official explanation from ERCO.
 Long Harbour was filling near-capacity orders; the union wanted to know why the smaller and less efficient plant near Montreal was not closed instead.
 It was speculated that political interests were involved, with the federal government being heavily dependent on support from Québec.
 Whatever the motivation for the closure, the effect on the Placentia Bay area economy was significant: the loss of 290 jobs and $4 million a year that the plant brought to the area.